uwcms/tac-hep/pages/docs/newteammember.md

     location: Virtual
 ```

-* Add your GitHub username to the proper [university file][].
+* Add your GitHub username to the proper [university file][https://github.com/ckoraka/tac-hep/tree/main/_data/universities].
 Note that you will *not* show up in the full team page if you are not in a university file!